 Mileage is an important part of car leasing.
 This is a guide to deciding the best car lease mileage allowance for your lease.

-Mileage is an important part of a car lease contract, so it is essential that you choose the best car lease mileage for you.
+Mileage is an important part of a car lease contract, so you must choose the best car lease mileage for you.
 Otherwise, you could be wasting your money or developing a hefty excess mileage charge if you are not careful.

 A car lease mileage limit (or annual mileage amount) lets the finance company determine a more accurate residual value at the end of the contract.
 They have a guarantee of what the total mileage will be on the car when it is returned to them so they know what price they can offer the car out for at the beginning.

-Firstly, you need to calculate your weekly average mileage: how far is your work commute, any shopping trips, school drop-offs/pick-ups.
-These are the trips you are definitely going to make during your week.
-Once you have this value you can multiply it by 52 (for number of weeks in the year) and get your guaranteed annual mileage amount.
+Firstly, you need to calculate your weekly average mileage: how far are your work commute, any shopping trips, and school drop-offs/pick-ups.
+These are the trips you are going to make during your week.
+Once you have this value you can multiply it by 52 (for several weeks in the year) and get your guaranteed annual mileage amount.

 This amount will put you into one of the mileage brackets we offer – 5000, 6000, 8000, 10000, 12000, 15000, 20000, 25000, and 30000.
 Now it is then up to you to decide whether you would require a buffer amount – this buffer is for those unplanned trips you may make throughout the year like holidays etc.